ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

         The three namespaces that you created in this tutorial (`namespace_a`, `namespace_b`, and `namespace_c`) are shown.
 If you do not see these namespaces, repeat the instructions to create them again.

-    3. Create a policy that grants the Reader role on `namespace_b` to User B by running the following command, where `<cloud_region>` is the name of your {{site.data.keyword.cloud_notm}} region, for example `us-south`.
+    3. Create a policy that grants the Reader role on `namespace_b` to User B by running the following command, where `CLOUD_REGION` is the name of your {{site.data.keyword.cloud_notm}} region, for example `us-south`.

         ```txt
-        ibmcloud iam user-policy-create <user.b@example.com> --service-name container-registry --region <cloud_region> --resource-type namespace --resource namespace_b --roles Reader
+        ibmcloud iam user-policy-create <user.b@example.com> --service-name container-registry --region CLOUD_REGION --resource-type namespace --resource namespace_b --roles Reader
         ```
         {: pre}